Old Bega Hospital History - Chapter 3

 Champagne, liquors and light refreshments were then partaken of by those present, and success drank to the institution.
 After this the buildings were viewed and admired, and towards five o'clock a start was made for home, everyone pleased with the pleasant and unostentatious little ceremony of opening the Bega District Hospital.

-It was in July that Dr Evershed resigned as one of the a medical officers because he felt he could not give the time and attention necessary for the care of the patients, but he was always willing to assist in operations or an emergency.
+In July 1889 Dr Evershed resigned as one of the medical officers because he felt he could not give the time and attention necessary for the care of the patients, but he was always willing to assist in operations or an emergency.
 Now the onus for care of the patients had to be mostly met by Dr Marshall.
 Dr Meeke, who was also one of the medical officers, would do his bit, but he resided in Candelo, 15 miles away.
-The fact that Dr Evershed was so busy with his practice in Bega showed that for those who had worked so hard to fundraise and have the hospital built did it a charitable gesture for those who were poor and needy, They, as they had always done, called on Dr Evershed and the other local doctors to treat them and their family in their homes.
+The fact that Dr Evershed was so busy with his practice in Bega showed that those who had worked so hard to fundraise and have the hospital built did it a charitable gesture for those who were poor and needy.
+They, as they had always done, called on Dr Evershed and the other local doctors to treat them and their family in their homes.

 Money for the ongoing expense of the hospital was still a problem so the position of collector was advertised and Mr Crommelin was appointed.
 In August flowers, shrubs and trees donated by Messrs Gowing and Wren were planted and £20 11s was added to the hospital fund from a ball at Candelo.